Reporting From Alaska

 Elsewhere, he accuses Fletcher of being a “Radical environmental attorney who wants to shut down responsible resource development and make Alaska California.”

-In another ad, Mr. Postive says, “If you want a state senator from California who wants to shut down resource development and raise your taxes, then you should look up my opponent.
+In another ad, Mr. Positive says, “If you want a state senator from California who wants to shut down resource development and raise your taxes, then you should look up my opponent.
 But if you want a state senator who can pack a moose, start a snow machine at 40 below and clean a fish, I’m your guy.”

 None of those skills that Cronk boasts of will make a good legislator.
 Good judgment, consistency, a grasp of public policy and clearly held convictions are important.
 So is the ability to resist political pressure.